Christian Aid is committed to protecting your data and your privacy. We aim to ensure that any information you give us is held securely and safely.

 Where does this information come from?

-The vast majority of personal data we hold is given to us directly by our supporters, customers, beneficiaries and volunteers in the course of them interacting with our services, websites, or fundraising activities.
+The vast majority of personal data we hold is given to us directly by our supporters, customers, partners, beneficiaries and volunteers in the course of them interacting with our services, program delivery, websites, or fundraising activities.
 We may also receive your personal information when you donate to Christian Aid through third party services such as Just Giving, Virgin Money Giving, or BT Donate.

 We may occasionally use third party organisations to provide us with further details of individuals who have expressed an interest in Christian Aid and have agreed to receive communications from Christian Aid.